aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 ### Handling Operation Responses {#HandlingOperationResponses}

 Each service operation has an associated output struct that contains the service's operation response members.
 The output struct follows the following naming pattern `<OperationName>Output`.
-Some operations may have no members defined for their operation output.
+Some operations might have no members defined for their operation output.
 After calling a service operation, the return `error` argument type should always be checked to determine if an error occurred while invoking the service operation.
 Errors returned can range from client-side input validation errors to service-side error responses returned to the client.
 The operation's output